 Rammed earth is by no means a new construction technology—it’s been in use for thousands of years.
-However, it has become more en vogue in recent years as the construction industry looks to the past to find a more sustainable future.
+However, it has come back into the spotlight in recent years as the construction industry looks to the past to find a more sustainable future.

-Rammed earth involves ramming aggregates like gravel, sand, and clay between flat panels known as formwork.
+Rammed earth involves ramming aggregates such as gravel, sand, and clay between flat panels known as formwork.
 Sometimes, a small amount of cement is used to increase the strength of the structure.

-Rammed earth is an especially good option if a lot of the materials listed can be gathered on site or nearby, lessening the amount of energy needed if you had to quarry and transport them.
+Rammed earth is an especially good option if a lot of the materials listed can be gathered on site or nearby, lessening the energy consumption required if you had to quarry and transport them.
 You can even fortify it with bamboo rebar.

-Ferrock is another material with tremendous strength and attributes similar to concrete, and it’s a much more recent invention than rammed earth.
+Ferrock is another material with tremendous strength (5 times that of concrete) and attributes similar to concrete, and it’s a much more recent invention than rammed earth.

 The problem with the cement we typically use to bind concrete is that it causes large carbon emissions because it requires a lot of heat—2,800 degrees Fahrenheit—to process the limestone.
-Ferrock uses recycled materials like steel dust, and it is also capable of absorbing carbon dioxide as part of its hardening process, making it a carbon-neutral material.
+Ferrock uses construction material such as recycled steel dust, and it is also capable of absorbing carbon dioxide as part of its hardening process, making it a carbon-neutral material.

-The main downside to ferrock is that as a relatively new technology, it’s unknown whether the material is truly a replacement for concrete in all situations, or just in certain cases.
+The main downsides to ferrock is that it’s unsuitable for large-scale projects (such as roads) and it’s still a relatively new material without the proven track record and known risks of concrete.
 And just because it’s sustainable doesn’t mean it’s cheap: Ferrock may cost more than cement to produce because of its production process.

 However, as we noted above, customers may be willing to pay more for a structure that uses sustainable materials, offsetting your costs.

-- Timbercrete is composed of sawdust that is mixed in with concrete, making it lighter as well as more sustainable and less energy-involved.
+- Timbercrete is composed of sawdust that is mixed in with concrete, making it lighter as well as more sustainable.
+It also has greater energy efficiency.